TeamFightingICE/FightingICE/DareFightingICE/README.md

 A money prize of $500 from IEEE CIS will be awarded to the qualified winner of each competition.
 For more details of the prize distribution policy, please see this <a href="https://cis.ieee.org/images/files/Documents/competitions/prize-dist-policy.pdf" target="_blank">page</a>.

 ### <b>Results:</b>
-The 2023 competition results are avialable on this <a href="https://www.ice.ci.ritsumei.ac.jp/~ftgaic/index-R.html" target="_blank">page</a>.
+Previous competition results are avialable on this <a href="https://www.ice.ci.ritsumei.ac.jp/~ftgaic/index-R.html" target="_blank">page</a>.

 ### <b>Papers:</b>
 Read also:<br>